zammad/zammad-admin-documentation/system/core-workflows/how-do-they-work.rst

 .. note::

-   The availability of available operators depends on the object type and scope.
+   The availability of operators depends on the object type and scope.

 .. hint:: **🧐 Actions can cause confusion**